Satisfactory Academic Progress

 Appeal Contract

-• Upon submission of an appeal, students also agree to the probation conditions:
+• Upon submission of an appeal, you also agree to the probation conditions:

-• Students are required to successfully pass each class for which they enroll with a letter grade of “A”, “B” or “C”.
-Any other letter grade, including withdrawals, will result in their financial aid being suspended for a future term.
+• You are required to successfully pass each class for which you enroll with a letter grade of “A”, “B” or “C”.
+Any other letter grade, including withdrawals, will result in your financial aid being suspended for a future term.

-• Students may only register for courses leading to the completion of their approved degree plan.
+• You may only register for courses leading to the completion of your approved degree plan.

-• Students are required to stay on their current degree plan until graduation – students cannot change their major.
+• You are required to stay on your current degree plan until graduation, meaning you cannot change your major.

 Appeal Deadlines:

 • The deadline for each semester is for the appeal to be considered for the current semester.
-Students can submit an appeal at any time.
-If the deadline is missed, the appeal will be reviewed for future semesters.
-If denied, the student can submit a committee appeal for review by a committee of leaders.
+You can submit an appeal at any time.
+If the deadline has passed, the appeal will be reviewed for future semesters.
+If denied, you can submit a committee appeal for review by a committee of leaders.

 What Happens After You Submit an Appeal